By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Explain the definition of existential and situational meaning.

--Explain three general coping styles for coping discussed by Livneh.
+-Name the three general coping styles for coping discussed by Livneh in the above article.

 -Explain the major difference between engagement and disengagement coping strategies.

 -Name four things does Livneh suggest rehabilitation practitioners should focus on.

 -Explain the ultimate way to resolve pathological attachment.